 Our theory-into-practice philosophy will enhance your coaching knowledge and develop your vocational skills.
 You will be engaged in the process of encouraging athlete potential (whatever the level of participation) and preparing athletes for competition.

 Whether your sport of interest is cycling, golf, football, basketball or athletics, you can focus your studies to enhance your knowledge and develop your coaching skills.
-There is also a superb opportunity for golfers to link this Foundation Degree with our Performance Golf Academy which will integrate the components of personal performance development with your own coaching practice.

 You will be given the opportunity to work with sports clubs in the local community, and you will develop progressive practices and coach specific skills that will help you prepare athletes at all levels for competitive environments.
 This unique blend of knowledge and skills is an integral part of the programme and opportunities around sports coaching at all levels will be incorporated into your studies, including working at elite levels.

 The course will serve as an advanced coaching programme for you if you wish to undertake coaching opportunities with sports clubs and National Governing Bodies.

 The programme is delivered at the Broomfield Hall Campus and includes approximately three days a week contact time to allow time for independent study and coaching placements.